 At the end of first year, you can choose Economics as one of the subjects of a joint honours degree or apply to the School of Economics to take a single honours degree in Economics.

-Economics can be joint with the following subjects: Finance, Geography, History, Philosophy, Politics, Mathematics, Statistics.
+Popular Joint Honours subject combinations include: Geography, History, Information and Social Computing, Philosophy, Politics, Mathematics and Sociology.